accelazh/accelazh.github.io/_posts/2021-11-06-Experiences-And-Methodologies-For-Skilled-Innovation.md

 ---
 layout: post
-title: "Notes on How to do Innovation" tagline : "Notes on How to do Innovation"
+title: "Experiences and Methodologies for Skilled Innovation" tagline : "Experiences and Methodologies for Skilled Innovation"
-description: "Notes on How to do Innovation"
+description: "Experiences and Methodologies for Skilled Innovation"
 category: "technology"
 tags: [cloud, engineering, innovation]
 ---